Giftbit/currencyapi/docs/quickstart/promotions.md

 # Promotions

-Promotions enables you to incentive and engage your customers.
+Promotions enable you to incentive and engage your customers.
 Once you’re set up with [customer accounts](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/docs/quickstart/accounts.md) that tell you who’s spending and how they’re spending, take the next step by adding tailor-made promotions that match your customer’s preferences.

-This is a quick step-by-step guide to adding two types of promotions to existing customer accounts using the Lightrail API: a sign-up bonus (this type of promotion can be applied to any use case that incentivizes customers to spend at a particular time), and a high value purchase incentive (this type of promotion can be applied to any use case that rewards customers for making a particular type of purchase).
+This is a quick step-by-step guide using two examples to illustrate the types of promotions you can run with Lightrail.
+The promotions are attached to existing customer accounts using the Lightrail API.
+The first example is a sign-up bonus (this type of promotion can be applied to any use case that incentivizes customers to spend at a particular time); the second is a high-value purchase incentive (this type of promotion can be applied to any use case that rewards customers for making a particular type of purchase).

 Want more?
 Lightrail supports many more complex types of promotions.
 See [Redemption Rules](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/use-cases/redemption-rules.md) to take your incentives to the next level or [contact us](mailto:hello@lightrail.com) for more options.